 The Art of Perspective.

-The CAESURA LETTERS is a daily devotional for life-long learners, critical contemplatives, mindful questioners, and other hopelessly curious people.
+The CAESURA LETTERS is a daily devotional for life-long learners, critical thinkers, mindful questioners, and other hopelessly inquisitive people.

 These words define us.

 The Caesura Letters is like clockwork, providing a dependable cornerstone upon which to build a private, personal discipline of journaling or quiet rumination.
 Pair with a morning coffee, daily commute, lunch break, or a park bench along an evening stroll.

 The Caesura Letters is wholly devoted to thoughtful, substantive self-reflection.
 It is not about trivia, factoids, or random tidbits of knowledge.
 Rather, it is an ongoing pursuit of wisdom: the kind of knowledge that transforms our approach and attitude to life.

 We readily admit to an all encompassing bias: we want to consider the questions of life from every possible angle.
 Be warned: you won’t find many pat answers in the Caesura Letters, just compelling provocations to second guess the obvious and rediscover the mysterious.

 Every day, the Caesura Letters hinges on a single word, “Today.”
 From science to ancient literature, we explore ideas that beg for attention and introspection.
 How will we live the next twenty-four hours differently than we did yesterday?

 “Caesura Letters is the smartest thing I read every day.
 Every single one nourishes my brain in ways I never thought possible.”